digitalcolony/criticalmas-archive/astro-site/src/content/posts/2013/08/revisiting-the-paleo-books/index.md

 This is really what convinced you that GCBG has it all wrong about insulin and obesity?
 I haven't read anywhere in the book that Taubes is recommending to get a pancreatectomy in order to rid your body of the evil hormone insulin, which would result in the above mentioned straw man scenario.
 Rather, it is all about restoring proper insulin signaling by lowering circulating insulin concentrations resulting in increased insulin sensitivity.

 Even polar opposites like <a href="http://www.meandmydiabetes.com/2012/07/17/ron-rosedaledean-ornish-debate-from-1999/" rel="nofollow">Dean Ornish and Ron Rosedale agree</a> that lowering insulin is beneficial.
 They just don't agree on what method is best accomplish it:
-<blockquote cite="Dean Ornish">As Ron indicated, and I think we agree on this, the insulin accelerates the conversion of calories into fat, into triglycerides.
+<blockquote>As Ron indicated, and I think we agree on this, the insulin accelerates the conversion of calories into fat, into triglycerides.
 Over time repeated surges of insulin can cause people to become insulin resistant, which can promote diabetes.
 It stimulates the enzyme that any of the cholesterol lowering drugs are designed to inhibit called HMG CoA reductase...</blockquote>.
 In the end that's just biochemistry textbook knowledge, but it's nice to hear it from Dean Ornish.

 As a medical student who asks the professors a lot of questions regarding this topic I don't think the medical community very much disagrees on that aspect of the topic.
 To illustrate that point, have a look at the <a href="http://www.youtube.com/watch?v=EffpuKqWWF8" rel="nofollow">Panel discussion</a> from a conference called "The Cancer-Obesity Link".
 They are all talking about the role of insulin in different cancers and the need to increase insulin sensitivity in patients.
 What they disagree about is the means to accomplish this.
 Whereas the medical doctors predominately call for the need to develop new drugs to increase insulin sensitivity, Gary Taubes (on the panel) and Richard Feinman (from the audience) simply ask whether limiting carbohydrates in the diet would increase insulin sensitivity, which pretty clearly it does.